abstools/abstools/README.md

 ## Requirements for building the compiler

 The compiler itself is written in haskell and distributed as a normal Haskell package.

-Therefore you need a recent version of the standard Haskell compiler, called GHC and the package manager of Haskell, called `Cabal`.
-I assume your OS distribution can provide you with these:
+Therefore to build abs2haskell you need either

+1) a recent release of the [Haskell platform](https://www.haskell.org/platform/) (version >= 2013.2.0.0),

+2) the GHC compiler accompanied by the Cabal packaging system:

-- GHC (I recommend version >=7.6)
+    - GHC compiler (version >=7.6)
-- Cabal (>=1.4)
+    - Cabal package (version >=1.4)
-- The `cabal-install` program.
+    - `cabal-install` program.
 The compiler depends on other community packages/libraries.
 This program will automatically fetch and install any library dependencies.